A Banker’s Guide to Letters of Credit

 Loan officers, operations officers, credit administration personnel and others involved in the letter of credit function

-Robin Russell has practiced law for 30 years and is licensed in Texas, New York and Massachusetts.
+Robin Russell has practiced law for 35 years and is licensed in Texas, New York, and Massachusetts, and has extensive experience in the energy sector, having been named to Oil and Gas Investor’s 25 Influential Women in Energy in 2019.
 She is a fellow in the American College of Bankruptcy and of the American Law Institute.
 She combines a depth of experience in bankruptcy restructuring and litigation with financial transactions.
-She has represented corporate debtors, independent directors, liquidating trustees, bondholders, unsecured creditors’ committees, bank groups, private equity funds, landlords, trade creditors and bidders for estate assets in Chapter 11 and Chapter 7 bankruptcy proceedings.
-She has also represented banks, institutional lenders and corporate borrowers in commercial loan transactions and debt restructurings.
+She has represented corporate debtors, independent directors, liquidating trustees, bondholders, unsecured creditors’ committees, bank groups, private equity funds, landlords, trade creditors, and bidders for estate assets in Chapter 11 and Chapter 7 bankruptcy proceedings.
+She has also represented banks, institutional lenders, and corporate borrowers in commercial loan transactions and debt restructurings.

-Robin is the principal author of Thomson Reuters’ Texas Practice Guides for both Creditors’ Rights and Financial Transactions and the Texas Bankers Association’s Texas Secured Lending Guide, Texas Problem Loan Guide, Texas Real Estate Lending Guide and Texas Account Documentation Guide.
-She is a frequent speaker on banking, bankruptcy and financial restructuring related topics and has served as a Chapter 7 Trustee.
-Robin received her LL.M. in Banking Law from Boston University and her J.D. from Baylor University where she was Editor-in-Chief of the Baylor Law Review and the highest ranking graduate in her class.
+Robin is the principal author of Thomson Reuters’ Texas Practice Guides for both Creditors’ Rights and Financial Transactions and the Texas Bankers Association’s Texas Secured Lending Guide, Texas Problem Loan Guide, Texas Real Estate Lending Guide, and Texas Account Documentation Guide.
+She is a frequent speaker on banking, bankruptcy, and financial restructuring-related topics and has served as a Chapter 7 Trustee.
+Robin received her LL.M. in Banking Law from Boston University and her J.D. from Baylor University where she was Editor-in-Chief of the Baylor Law Review.
 She clerked for the Texas Supreme Court before beginning her legal career.

 - Available Upgrades:

 - 12 Months OnDemand Playback + Digital Download + $150